domjarkey/concise/README.md

 When data is grouped, the `<column_name>.grp` pronoun refers to all elements of the data in the same group as a vector, while `<column_name>.col` will refer to the entire, ungrouped column.
-Similarly, `.i` will refer to the index of the elemenent in the group, while `.I` will refer to the absolute index.
+Similarly, `.i` will refer to the index of the element in the group, while `.I` will refer to the absolute index.

 ``` r